 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Baden neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Baden neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 38.9% of the households here have four, five, or more cars.
 That is more cars per household than in 97.8% of the neighborhoods in the nation.

 If you come to know the people here, you will recognize that you're in the company of one of the wealthiest communities in the nation.
 In fact, a mere 3.4% of America's neighborhoods are wealthier than the Baden neighborhood.
 Real estate here is exceedingly well-maintained, and similarly, tends to maintain its value over time.
 The cars driven are mostly luxury brands like Mercedes, Audi, BMW, and Lexus.
 If the public schools aren't up to snuff, the residents of this neighborhood preferentially send their children to private preparatory schools.
 Vacation to Disney?
 Yes, but equally popular are summers in Europe.